pce-uw-jscript400/w3-mongo/readme.md

 * **Question:** At least one of these will throw an error.
 Which one?
 How can you get around this issue?

 * **Your Answer:** Create throws an error.
-If this should be applied to all queries in the scheme, the select property should be set in the schema model itself.
+Create returns a Promise and the `.select()` function can only be applied to queries.
+To avoid errors or accidental inclusion/exclusion of fields, it seems that the select property should be set in the schema model itself and not applied at the route query.

 ---